top of page

 The sting of death is sin, and the power of sin is the law.
 But thanks be to God!
 He gives us the victory through our Lord Jesus Christ.
 1 Corinthians 15: 53-57

 The beads of Mark and Luke follow Paul.
 These two converts to the new church were companions of Paul and wrote their own versions of his new savior’s gospel.
-It is possible that Mark was present at the arrest of Jesus in Gethsemane.
 The nephew of Paul’s companion, Barnabas, Mark traveled with the two on their missionary journeys, and disappointed Paul greatly when he, as a young man, deserted him to return home.
 Later, Mark was forgiven by the zealous Paul.
 After Paul’s martyred death, Mark became like a son to Peter.

 Luke, identified by Paul as a physician, is the only gentile writer of the New Testament.
 His gospel is understandably full of the physical miracles of Christ.
 The Book of Acts, also written by Luke, follows his gospel after the death of his dear friend and possible patient, Paul.
 Remember, Paul has been given a thorn in his side.
 Luke was attendant on Paul during his house imprisonment in Rome.